Infinixius/nme-c/README.md

 ![keywords](https://github.com/Infinixius/nme-c/blob/main/.github/keywords.png)

 In addition, all keywords that start with `_` are also unsupported (`_Bool`, `_Complex, etc).
-Most keywords that are unsupported are because of the limited architecture of the 6502, or because of the complexity of implementing them.
+Most keywords that are unsupported are because of the limited architecture of the 6502, or simply because of the complexity of implementing them.

 ## Header